This post may contain affiliate links. Read my full disclosure policy.

 - Serve with Thai chili flakes, sriracha or chili paste for extra heat.

 Yes, Pad Thai can easily be made vegan.
-Use vegan fish sauce and crispy tofu as the protein, and leave out the eggs.
+Use vegan fish sauce or soy sauce and crispy tofu as the protein, and leave out the eggs.

 The secret to the best Pad Thai is not overcooking the rice noodles, using a very hot wok, cooking in smaller batches so rice noodles can caramelize, and having the perfect balance of flavors- not too sweet, not too sour, and not too salty.

-Peanut oil adds the best flavor, while coconut oil has a high smoke point.
+Peanut oil adds the best flavor, while avocado and coconut oil both have a high smoke point.
 Both work well here.
+Any neutral high heat oil will work.

 Any quick-cooking vegetables that can be cooked in a wok can be added to Pad Thai- asparagus, green beans, matchstick carrots, bell pepper and bok choy to name a few.
 Feel free to add steamed broccoli too!